 - make the meatballs and eat them right away (my favorite!)

 For baking, preheat oven to 375 F while you shape your keftedes.
-For frying, shape the keftedes first, then generously cover the bottom of a pan with olive oil and heat to 350 F.
+For frying, shape the keftedes first, roll them in a little flour, then generously cover the bottom of a pan with olive oil and heat to 350 F.

 To shape the keftedes, use a tablespoon measure to scoop out the meat mixture and roll it a little between your hands.
 You want to form a fairly smooth ball.
 You can make your keftedes a little larger if you like, just be sure to adjust the cooking times appropriately.
 No pink = no E. coli!